tlevine/urchin/readme.md

     cd urchin
     ./urchin tests

-The above command will run the tests in your system's default shell, /bin/sh (on recent Ubuntu this is dash, but it could be ksh or bash on other systems); to test urchin's cross-shell compatibility, run this:

-    cd urchin
-    ./cross-shell-tests

 ## Install
 Urchin is contained in a single file, so you can install it by copying it to a directory in your `PATH`.
 For example, you can run the following as root.